 - You are in full-time post-secondary education.

-- You are working as a live-in caregiver.
+- Are working as a live-in caregiver.